NarubyRiverlione/steamboiler/memory-bank/projectbrief.md

 - Reducer pattern for simulation logic
 - Steam tables for accurate water property data
 - 10 updates per second simulation rate

+The UI is structured with separate components for the boiler and condenser:
+- `src/components/Boiler/BoilerVisual.tsx`: Visual representation of the boiler.
+- `src/components/Condenser/CondenserVisual.tsx`: Visual representation of the condenser.

 The core simulation loop:
 1. Calculate energy input from gas